kouichi-c-nakamura/phase-averaged-waveform/README.md

 # phase-averaged-waveform
-MATLAB code for the phase-analysis of continuous data, including EEG, ECoG, LFP and background unit activity (BUA), to show the relationship between instantaneous phase values and modulation of the continous data in linear and circular plots.
+MATLAB code for the phase-analysis of continuous data, including EEG, ECoG, LFP and background unit activity (BUA), to show the relationship between instantaneous phase values and modulation of the continuous data in linear and circular plots.

 `K_PhaseWave`, `K_plotCircPhaseHist_one` was used to create the **phase-averaged waveform** plots in **Figures 7–9** of [Nakamura et al., (2021)](https://doi.org/10.1523/JNEUROSCI.1753-21.2021) for the phase analysis of continuous BUA data.